sciZer0/7/v/README.md

 Technologically, the blockchain borrows heavily from **the Solana blockchain**.

-The U blockchain is **tens of times** more efficient than the most efficient blockchains, including the Solana blockchain.
+The U blockchain is, and will always be, **tens of times** more efficient than the most efficient traditional blockchains, including the Solana blockchain.

-Such highest efficiency of the blockchain is achieved through the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) — which borrows heavily from Solana's Proof-of-History (PoH).
+Such high efficiency of the blockchain is achieved through the use of a new consensus mechanism — called **Proof-of-Stake-Flow** (PoSF) and borrowing heavily from Solana's Proof-of-History (PoH).

 From day one, the blockchain has over **100 million people** EQUALLY owning the blockchain's native token.